FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 it can know precisely what you're spending on nodes and use that information to infer accurate workload costs.

-We currently support AWS and GCP (including GKE Standard and GKE Autopilot).
+We currently support AWS, GCP (including GKE Standard and GKE Autopilot), and Azure (Alpha).

 ## AWS Billing Integration